 Additional Small Group Music Tuition

 A number of different music teachers visit the school to deliver individual and small group lessons in brass, guitar, woodwind and strings.
-We also have a samba band, a school orchestra, a hand bell group and singing groups.
+We also offer a variety of music clubs which change during the school year.

 Art & Design

 Our sporting aims are to provide children with a balanced range of activities and the opportunity to develop these in more specialist clubs.
 Each week our children work on at least one area of the physical curriculum.
 The children benefit from a wide range of qualified coaches, who deliver lessons and provide support for teachers.
 In the past year these have included: tennis, golf, rugby, cricket, football, dance and table tennis.

 Gymnastics and dance both take place in the school hall and involve all the children following various themes.
 Through dance and movement, they learn how to express themselves whilst being able to work at their own level.
 Whereas gymnastics, involves learning how to use equipment safely and acquire, develop and gain new skills.